danielzhang2001/Clodbot/privacy-policy.md

 ##### Personal Data

 While using the service, your Pokemon Showdown username, along with the scores (kills and deaths) of your Pokemon and the outcome of the match that you choose to use will be recorded.
+There is no Google user data that is accessed or collected by the application.
+This application does not use Google user data.

 ##### Usage Data